nikolalsvk/blog/content/blog/ultimate-vim-typescript-setup/index.md

 I took some of the tricks from [example Vim configuration from the coc.nvim repo](https://github.com/neoclide/coc.nvim#example-vim-configuration) which you should definitely check out!

-One of the shortcut I used in the GIF above is leader key + ac:
+One of the shortcuts I used in the GIF above is leader key + ac:

 ```vim
 " Remap keys for applying codeAction to the current line.